Darxo/Hardened/README.md

 - Fix keyboard inputs for camera movement in combat not being combinable
 - Fix caravans rarely despawning when loading a save
 - Fix rare end-of-combat freeze, when clicking "It's over"
-- Fix named one-handed mace icon art not lining up with their sprite art
 - Fix world parties able to join the same fight multiple times
 - Fix the same Human being able to play the same sound effect twice in a row
 - Fix destroyed locations being able to generate defenders